lisamurphy788/Mario-Memory-game/README.md

 [Javascript in 3 hours](https://youtu.be/PkZNo7MFNFg) to help gain more of an understanding of javascript.

-[Modern JS](https://youtu.be/iWOYAxlnaww?list=PL4cUxeGkcC9haFPT7J25Q9GRB_ZkFrQAc) to help gain more of a understanding of Javascript.
+[Modern JS](https://youtu.be/iWOYAxlnaww?list=PL4cUxeGkcC9haFPT7J25Q9GRB_ZkFrQAc) to help gain more of a understanding of JavaScript.

 [Simple javasctipt game](https://youtu.be/bG2BmmYr9NQ) was used to help get a better understanding of functions.